-The Willis Towers Watson group of companies has certain intra-group shared service suppliers located in countries considered to be of higher risk in the context of modern slavery and human trafficking.
+Willis Towers Watson has certain intra-group shared service suppliers located in countries considered to be of higher risk in the context of modern slavery and human trafficking.
 In addition to this, we have several smaller external suppliers located across the globe.

-The Willis Towers Watson group of companies has reviewed its tender processes and have formulated modern slavery enquiries to include within tender packs, as appropriate, sent to prospective suppliers at the initial engagement stage and for on-boarded providers at the review/renewal stage.
-The Willis Towers Watson group of companies continued to monitor the procurement processes undertaken by our intra-group shared services providers to combat the risk of modern slavery and human trafficking in their own supply chains.
+Willis Towers Watson has reviewed its tender processes and has formulated modern slavery enquiries to include within tender packs, as appropriate, sent to prospective suppliers at the initial engagement stage and for on-boarded providers at the review/renewal stage.
+Willis Towers Watson continued to monitor the procurement processes undertaken by our intra-group shared services providers to combat the risk of modern slavery and human trafficking in their own supply chains.